Frequently Asked Questions

 BEA has developed a three-phased strategy to address residual seasonality in its GDP statistics.
 In phase 1, as part of the 2015 annual update of the national income and product accounts, BEA began to directly seasonally adjust a number of the Census Bureau quarterly services survey data used to estimate personal consumption expenditures for services; it began to seasonally adjust measures of federal defense spending on services and some equipment categories in response to seasonal patterns that have more recently emerged in the underlying source data; and it expanded seasonal adjustment of components of private inventory investment, net interest, and corporate profits as a result of having longer timespans on which to analyze seasonal trends.

 While BEA cannot determine the precise impact of these seasonal adjustment improvements on GDP, it can compare average quarterly growth rates of the updated GDP estimates with those of the previously published estimates.
 The results show that for the quarters 2012Q1 to 2015Q1 (the period open to revision), the average rate of change of real GDP for first quarters was revised up 0.4 percentage point; for the other three quarters, the combined average rate of change was revised down 0.5 percentage point, thereby reducing the variations in average rates of change among the quarters.
 The largest difference was to the average rate of change for third quarters, which was revised down 1.4 percentage points, mainly reflecting the new seasonal adjustment of federal defense spending on services.

-In early 2016, BEA conducted a component-by-component review to identify the origins of residual seasonality.
+In phase 2, completed in 2016, BEA conducted a component-by-component review to identify the origins of residual seasonality.
 See “Residual Seasonality in GDP and GDI: Findings and Next Steps” on the BEA Web site.
 With this analysis, BEA, in partnership with its source data agencies, will develop improvements to mitigate residual seasonality.
-Second, BEA will develop not seasonally adjusted estimates for GDP and it major components that would be released in conjunction with BEA’s seasonally adjusted GDP estimates and could be used to identify changes in seasonal trends.

 Ask us a question...